zkol/vsadmin/README.md

      * Does not change data directory (but performs a backup of the existing data)
      * Both environments can be maintained (e.g. updated) independently, but you must always ensure to change to the production dir /opt/vintagestory/game when maintaining the production environment, otherwise the test environment would be affected.
    * Hint:
-     * To run the test environment in parallel, you must use a world configuration with a different port (e.g. the second world in the example above)
+     * To run the test environment in parallel, you must use a world configuration with a different port (e.g. the second world in the example above).

 ## Roadmap